|

 Maximum Enrollment: 50

 How do you feel about censorship?
-Should someone have to right to restrict what you can read?
+Should someone have the right to restrict what you can read?
 Is it ever appropriate?
 What justification?
+It’s happening!
 This SIG will meet the third Thursday of each month at 10:30 am via Zoom, to discuss great novels that have been banned for some reason.
-September 18: The Bluest Eye, by Toni Morrison.
-The books for October, November and December will be selected by the group from a master list.
+February 19: As I Lay Dying, by William Faulkner.
+The books for March, April and May will be selected by the group from a master list.
 Handouts will be emailed a few days before each session.

 Every 3rd Thursday each month)